albacoretuna/how-to-annoy-a-web-developer/README.md

 On the other hand you can choose your panel so that some parts of web developer society gets offended.
 For example you can have an all male panel of speakers, and when asked why, reply with a generic: we'd love to have women speak at our conference, but no one applied!

 Generally if you don't care about diversity, some web developers might end up annoyed.
 Just imagine everyone in tech is white, male, straight, and rich.
 Keep that in mind and you'll succeed to annoy many underrepresented minorities in tech, and people who care about them.
-## Section 7 - If You Are in QA
+## <a name="qa">Section 6 - If You Are in QA</a>
 If you're the person responsible for quality control, you can of course annoy the poor web developer easily.
 Just ask her to support any old browser since 1995 onwards.
 And more importantly, make sure the website looks the same across all those browsers.
 Another trick would be trying to convince the art director that the user experience is not good enough, so they should definitely consider a complete redesign.
 It better be shortly before going live!

-## Section 8  - If You Are a Web Developer
+## <a name="developer">Section 7  - If You Are a Web Developer</a>
 If you're a web developer you have two main options to annoy web developers.
 Firstly, you can annoy yourself, or at least your future self.
 Or you can annoy your fellow web developers!
 Whether you want to annoy your future self or your fellow web developers, here are some tips for you.

 * Keep the code base dirty and never refactor.
-* Add any framework / library that you see into the project, you don't have to really need them
+* Add any framework / library that you see into the project, you don't have to really need them.
+Import libraries just because they look good.
 * Never write comments explaining how your code works.
 * Even better than the one above, don't update your comments, and sort of lie about your code!
 * Don't be consistent with your variable names, indention,...
 Your code should look like if it's written by 10 programmers who don't has never met each other.
 * Bash whatever technology people in your team are using, and bring in those that you like.
 * Never write README.MD files for your repos.
 Let the maintainers Google and guess for the rest of their lives.
+* Write one word commit messages like: "fixed", "solved"

 #### Comments